 The most common cause of gradual onset pain under the arch of the foot is Plantar fasciitis.
-Other injuries which cause foot arch pain include Tarsal tunnel syndrome, Medial calcaneal nerve entrapment, Tibialis posterior tendiopathy, and Navicular stress fracture.
-A plantar fascia (foot arch) strain is tear of the fascia which forms the arch of the foot.
+Other injuries which cause foot arch pain include Tarsal tunnel syndrome, Medial calcaneal nerve entrapment, Tibialis posterior tendinopathy, and Navicular stress fracture.
+A plantar fascia (foot arch) strain is a tear of the fascia which forms the arch of the foot.

 On this page: